ftorres7382/OpenViatica/Project_Source/Documentation/Project_Documentation/v1.0/README.md

 # Planned Features (PL)
 1. **Python Based Environment:** Since python is one of the leading standards for flexible data analytics platforms, this is what will be used as the base of the environment.
-2. **Windows & Linux Support:** Since the user is just normal person trying to do reports and data analysis and since most of the corporate worls uses Linux right now, the features listed below should be supported on both Windows and Linux.
+2. **Windows & Linux Support:** Since the user is a normal corporate office worker person trying to do reports and data analysis and since most of the corporate world uses Windows right now, the features listed below should be supported on both Windows and Linux.
     - To accomplish this, python will be used as the main method of execution since it is cross-platform
-3. **Workspace Creation:** Allows the user to create a new workspace and define the configuration settings using CLI, .config files or Python code
+3. **Workspace Creation:** Allows the user to create a new workspace and define the configuration settings using CLI, config files or Python code
 4. **Workspace Python Environment Configuration:** The program has a system to define the python virtual environment of the workspace.
     1. The program is capable of creating the workspace with no virtual environment setup.
     2. The program has a minimal preset for virtual environment modules.